jtebert/document-everything/_docs/linux/zsh.md

 ## Unresolved Issues

-- Try switching to [powerlevel10k](https://github.com/romkatv/powerlevel10k) because it's faster (apparently)
-- I get single-pixel lines next to the segment separators (in gnome-terminal, but not within VS Code)
+- I get single-pixel lines next to the segment separators (across all the terminals I've tried)